kedacore/http-add-on/README.md

 This project, often called KEDA-HTTP, exists to provide that scaling.
 It is composed of simple, isolated components and includes an opinionated way to put them together.

+## Adopters - Become a listed KEDA user!

+We are always happy to start list users who run KEDA's HTTP Add-On in production or are evaluating it, learn more about it [here](ADOPTERS.md).

+We welcome pull requests to list new adopters.

 ## Walkthrough

 Although this is currently a **beta release** project, we have prepared a walkthrough document that with instructions on getting started for basic usage.